rshar95/QWalks-Software/README.md

 subsequent publication on the topic of localization in spatial dependent quantum walks.

-- Sharma R. Nature of Hierarchical Quantum Walks: Localization and delocalization, Masters of Physics, Emory University 2021
+- Sharma R. *Nature of Hierarchical Quantum Walks: Localization and delocalization*, Masters of Physics, Emory University 2021

 ## License